z/OS Resources Table

 List of available actions

-- Create, delete, edit, upload files, rename, copy and paste, edit attributes, favorite/unfavorite, file search (by name or content)
+USS files and directories: Create, delete, edit, upload files, rename, copy and paste, edit attributes, favorite or unfavorite

-- Change active filter/query, create and save filters/queries, sort by attribute, view filter/query history, view favorites
+All resources: Change active filter or query, create and save filters or queries, sort by attribute, view filter or query history, and view favorites